Higher-genus Gromov-Witten theory of one-parameter Calabi-Yau threefolds I: Polynomiality: Introduction

 \end{thm}

 This means that the $[0,1]$ theory can be obtained as an explicit sum of contributions over stable graphs.
 After proving polynomiality of the entries of the $R$-matrix in~\Cref{sec:Computation of the R-matrix}, we combine them with the stable graph localization formula to obtain~\Cref{thm:intropoly}.
+In the process of the proof, we directly compute $P_{1,1}$ and obtain the following formulae~\Cref{eqn:p11}: